 In July 2018, President Donald Trump of the United States claimed China’s unfair trade practices and started imposing shocking tariffs on China imports.
 So far, tariffs incur on Chinese products have reached a whopping US$250 billion.
-To retaliate, China has also set about US$10 billion on US goods as well.
+As a result companies of all sizes are shifting their productions centers out of China to countries with matching infrastructure, technology and human resources like Vietnam.

 Many trade experts stated that this US-China trade war has shown no sign of improving anytime soon, and has been affecting economies around the world.
 However, for Vietnam, the US-China war has actually brought positive effect to the country’s economy.
 According to Japanese investment bank Nomura, Vietnam is the biggest benefactor in this dispute with its economy rising by 7.9%.
 Vietnam’s GDP has also surged by 6.79% at the Q1 of 2019.